ualib/agda-algebras/extensionality.rst

 .. ~~~~~~~~~~~~~~~~~~~~
 ..
 A famous theorem of Diaconescu uses :term:`proposition extensionality`, :term:`function extensionality` and :term:`Choice` to derive the :term:`law of the excluded middle`.
 However, as noted above, use of :term:`em` is still compatible with :term:`bytecode` compilation and :term:`code extraction`, as are other classical principles, *as long as they are not used to manufacture data*.

-To summarize, on top of the framework of universes, :term:`dependent function types <dependent function type>`, and :term:`inductive types <inductive type>`, the :term:`LSL` adds three (optional) components:
+To summarize, on top of the framework of universes, :term:`dependent function types <dependent function type>`, and :term:`inductive types <inductive type>`, the :term:`LSTL` adds three (optional) components:

 + the axiom of :term:`proposition extensionality`
 + a :term:`quotient` construction, which implies :term:`function extensionality`